 Math Doubts

-Limits by Rationalization Questions and Solutions
+Limits by Rationalization Questions with solutions

 Evaluate $\displaystyle \large \lim_{x\,\to\,0}{\normalsize \dfrac{\sqrt{1+x}-1}{x}}$